prajaktakadu11/Advanced_SQL_for_Music_Store_Data_Analysis/README.md

 The Music Store Data Analysis Project aims to analyze sales data from a hypothetical music store to uncover trends, patterns, and insights that can inform business decisions.
 The project involves using SQL for data extraction, transformation, and analysis.

 ### Objectives
-Identify Best-Selling Products: Determine which tracks, albums, and genres generate the most sales.
+Identify Best-Selling Products: Determine which tracks, albums, and genres generate the most sales.<br>
-Customer Insights: Understand customer behavior, including top-spending customers and geographic distribution.
+Customer Insights: Understand customer behavior, including top-spending customers and geographic distribution.<br>
-Sales Performance: Analyze sales performance over time and identify peak periods.
+Sales Performance: Analyze sales performance over time and identify peak periods.<br>
 Product Relationships: Discover which products are often purchased together.

 ### Tools and Technologies